FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/slingshot-phase-2.3-recap.md

 5\.
 IPFS Found

-The full list of projects and their corresponding scores and rewards can be found [here](https://docs.google.com/spreadsheets/d/1_uJ7BYshxXH0vPun3gTD7zMcq0VG-8pAzejg3QDG514/edit?usp=sharing).
+The full list of projects and their corresponding scores and rewards can be found [in the Google spreadsheet](https://docs.google.com/spreadsheets/d/1_uJ7BYshxXH0vPun3gTD7zMcq0VG-8pAzejg3QDG514/edit?usp=sharing).

 Phase 2.4 is already underway and will run through June 30th.
 If you are interested in participating, be sure to check out the latest information on Rules and Prizes.
 Participating teams just crossed the 15 PiB milestone – congratulations!
 The reward pool is already at 25,000 FIL for eligible teams that will be scored at the end of this Phase.
 Join the #slingshot-announcements channel on [Filecoin Slack](https://filecoin.io/slack) to stay up to date on the latest updates on Slingshot and participate in the discussion or ask any questions in #slingshot.